 JACKSON, Ga.
 (AP) — A Georgia inmate convicted of rape and murder has become the first person to be executed in the U.S. since the botched lethal injection of a prisoner in Oklahoma in April.

 Fifty-nine-year-old Marcus Wellons was executed by injection Tuesday night after last-minute appeals were denied.
-A corrections spokesman says he was pronounced dead at 11:56 p.m., more than an hour after the procedure began.
+A corrections spokesman says he was pronounced dead at 11:56 p.m.
 The execution seemed to go smoothly with no noticeable complications.

-Wellons was convicted and sentenced to die in 1993 for the 1989 death of his 15-year-old neighbor, India Roberts, a high school sophomore from the Atlanta suburbs.
+Wellons was convicted and sentenced to death in 1993 for the 1989 slaying of his 15-year-old neighbor, India Roberts, a high school sophomore from the Atlanta suburbs.

-Georgia uses one drug — the sedative pentobarbital — for executions.
-Oklahoma uses three.
+Georgia uses one drug — the sedative pentobarbital — for executions..